JSS-root/SatQuMA_UI/README.md

 **BUGS and COMMENTS**

-Please report any bugs or comments to jasminder.sidhu@strath.ac.uk.
+Please report any bugs or comments to jsmdrsidhu@gmail.com.